tmpfs/mdp/readme/introduction.md

 Use this program if you:

+1. Wish to concatenate multiple markdown documents into a single file.
-1. Are annoyed that relative links in your readme documents are broken when displayed on the [npm][npm] website.
+2. Are annoyed that relative links in your readme documents are broken when displayed on the [npm][npm] website.

 This program was built using the [command][command] module: